gillibrand/url-clown/README.md

 # URL Clown

-Easily decode and edit URL query and hash parameters.
+A Chrome extension to easily decode and edit URL query and hash parameters.

 # How to use